Our Team

 Anne was advisor to the Commission on the Status of People with Disabilities.
 She worked as a consultant on several major service development programmes including New Directions, The H.S.E. programme for restructuring of adult day services, Time to Move on from Congregated Settings, and a number of Department of Health programmes, including the 2001 Health Strategy.

-Anne has worked with a wide cross-sections of disability service providers on the design of structures for service-user involvement, quality management, organisational strategy and research.
+Anne has worked with a wide cross-section of disability service providers on the design of structures for service-user involvement, quality management, organisational strategy and research.

 Staff